 Keep the candles clean and the wicks trimmed

-Of course, no one should have to be reminded of making sure that candles should be burned where there is proper air circulation.
-A draft can cause tunnelling since there would be uneven burning.
+Of course, candles should always be burned where there is proper air circulation.
+A draft can cause an unstable flame and candle tunneling due to uneven burning.

-Scented candles can create the best ambiance, and with proper care and candle burning practices, these fragrant additions to any place will last longer and burn better.
+Scented candles can create the best ambiance, and with proper care and candle burning practices, they'll last longer and burn better.